hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 ```

 In `ethernets`, network device `int0` is configured.
 In `match`, `macaddress:
-"ca:fe:ca:fe:13:02"` identiefies the device by its MAC address. `set-name:
+"ca:fe:ca:fe:13:02"` identifies the device by its MAC address. `set-name: int0`
-int0` sets its name in Linux to `int0`. `dhcp4: false` disables DHCP on the
+sets its name in Linux to `int0`. `dhcp4: false` disables DHCP on the device.
-device. `addresses` configures the IP addresses of the device.
-Only
+`addresses` configures the IP addresses of the device.
+Only `10.20.1.3/24` is
-`10.20.1.3/24` is set on the device.
-Additional routes are configured in
+set on the device.
+Additional routes are configured in `routes`.
+The default
-`routes`.
-The default route goes via `10.20.1.1`.
-The routes to `10.20.0.0/16`,
+route goes via `10.20.1.1`.
+The routes to `10.20.0.0/16`, `10.21.0.0/16`,
-`10.21.0.0/16`, `10.22.0.0/16` and `10.23.0.0/16` go via `10.20.1.201`.
+`10.22.0.0/16` and `10.23.0.0/16` go via `10.20.1.201`. `nameservers`
-`nameservers` configures the DNS settings of the device.
-Here, `addresses` sets
+configures the DNS settings of the device.
+Here, `addresses` sets the only name
-the only name server to `10.20.1.1` and `search` sets the search domains to
+server to `10.20.1.1` and `search` sets the search domains to `s1.network.lan`
-`s1.network.lan` and `network.lan`.
+and `network.lan`.

 ## Ansible